 Are you troubled by poor print quality while 3D printing STL file?
-Are unmanageably large 3D files getting created when STL file is exported in high resolution?
+Are unmanageably large 3D files getting created when the STL file is exported in high resolution?
 Don’t worry.
 This post would act as a guide to help you understand the STL file type and the detailed steps for exporting the file format for 3D printing.
 Let us first start with a brief introduction.

 STL or Standard Triangle Language file is considered industry standard for printing on 3D printers.
 A sequence of triangles is used for representing the solid model’s surfaces in STL.
 Contemporary CAD (Computer Aided Design) programs permit export of their respective proprietary file formats in STL type for ease of 3D printing.
 Conversion of the 3D models into G-Code machine language is done through ‘slicing’ for rendering the STL files and make them print-ready.

 For accurately exporting 3D print ready models into STL files for convenience of 3D printing, you need to follow the steps mentioned below.
 Adhering to them would also lead to reduction in the 3D printing related expenses.